ColinTr/ClassificationForRegression/README.md

 ## Run
 Here is a list of examples of usages of the scripts :

+**Note :** The following examples are meant to be used from inside the 'scripts' directory.

 Pre-processing of a dataset :
 > python data_processing.py --dataset_path="../data/raw/Combined_Cycle_Power_Plant_Dataset/Folds5x2_pp.csv" --output_path="../data/processed/Combined_Cycle_Power_Plant_Dataset" --goal_var_index=4